 Dishwashers are designed for use with automatic dishwasher detergents that clean without producing suds.
 In the course of a hectic day, it’s easy to accidentally squirt regular dishwashing liquid into the unit, which can easily create enough suds to prevent proper draining.
 The same problem can occur if you run out of automatic dishwasher detergent and substitute laundry detergent in a pinch.
 Guilty as charged?
-Simply bail out the tub as described above, and run the cycle again, this time using the correct detergent.
+Simply bail out the tub as described above and run the cycle again, this time using the correct dishwasher detergent.

 De-gunk the drain basket.

-The drain basket is found at the bottom of your dishwasher’s interior.
+The drain basket is often the source of a smelly clogged dishwasher.
+It’s found at the base of your dishwasher, usually below the bottom rack.
 Its cover often resembles an upside-down basket, which either snaps off or is held in place by one or two screws.
-(If the bottom of your machine doesn’t look like this, consult your owner’s manual—which you can often download from the manufacturer’s website.)
+(If the bottom of your machine doesn’t look like this consult your owner’s manual, which you can often download from the manufacturer’s website.)

-Check the drain hose for kinks.
+Check the dishwasher drain hose for kinks.

-A kinked drain hose—the lightweight, ribbed plastic hose that connects from the dishwasher’s drain pump to the garbage disposal (or to an air cap)—can prevent water from draining.
-If something large or heavy was shoved under the sink it might have hampered the hose, so explore the area to locate the hose.
-If it’s kinked, try straightening it out manually.
+A dishwasher drain hose—the lightweight, ribbed plastic hose that connects from the dishwasher’s drain pump to the garbage disposal (or to an air cap)—can prevent water from draining if it is kinked.
+If something large or heavy was shoved under the sink it might have hampered the dishwasher hose, so explore the area and locate the hose.
+If it is kinked, try straightening it out manually.

 Examine the drain hose for clogs.

 If the clog is not located near the end connected to the pump, remove the hose where it connects to the garbage disposal or air cap to check for a clog on that end.
 If the clog is lodged deeper, you’ll probably have to replace the entire hose.
-Don’t try to clear the clog with a plumber’s snake—dishwasher hoses aren’t designed to withstand that tool’s cutting motion and can be easily punctured.
+Don’t try to clear the clog with a plumber’s snake.
+Dishwasher hoses aren’t designed to withstand the tool’s cutting motion and can be easily punctured.

 Replace the drain hose.

 Next, disconnect the old hose from both the pump and the garbage disposal (or the air gap), and attach the new one in the same manner.
-Consult your owner’s manual first to ensure that you purchase the correct replacement hose, and for any specific instructions on how it attaches to your model.
+Consult your owner’s manual first to ensure that you purchase the correct replacement hose, and for any specific instructions on how it attaches to your appliance.

 Call the plumber.

-Most of the time, when faced with a dishwasher not draining, one of the above techniques will help.
-But if you tried to no avail, the problem could lie in a faulty pump or in the dishwasher’s timer or motherboard.
-Replacing these specialty parts should only be done by a licensed plumber, so if you’re in that situation, call a pro.
+When we’re faced with a dishwasher not draining, one of the above techniques will usually solve the problem.
+If you have tried all these tips to no avail, the problem could lie in a faulty dishwasher pump, or in the dishwasher’s timer or motherboard.
+Replacing these specialty parts should only be done by a licensed plumber, so if you’re in that situation, call a plumber.